thomdixon/resume/resume.md

     Software Engineer Intern (TechSTAR), Summer 2012

-    - Worked on a myriad of projects as a member of the Architecture Refactoring Team, who are tasked with maintaining and improving both the underlying architecture and various other components of UltiPro, Ultimate Software's flagship enterprise Human Capital Management solution.
+    - Worked on a myriad of projects as a member of the Architecture Refactoring Team, who were tasked with maintaining and improving both the underlying architecture and various other components of UltiPro, Ultimate Software's flagship enterprise Human Capital Management solution.

     - Utilized various languages and tools, including C#, ASP.NET, JavaScript, jQuery, Knockout, HTML 5 and CSS 3.